LongBu/AWS-SAP-C02-Study-Guide/README.md

    * Dashboards/reports/alerts
    * Can also analyze CloudTrail logs (for suspicious activity)

+### AWS WAF
+  * *Can protect: Cloudfront, API Gateway, ALB, Appsync, Cognito User Pool
+  * Web application firewall that monitors HTTP/HTTPS requests forwarded to Cloudfront, ALB, or API Gateway and lets you control access to content (via Web ACL rules)
+    * Web ACL rules can be associated with Cloudfront, but not an S3 Bucket policy
+    * Web ACL rules can't be associated with a NACL
+    * Web ACL are regional except for Cloudfront
+  * Rules can involve:
+    * Up to 10000 IP rules
+    * Ip rate based rules
+    * Level 7 (HTTP/HTTPS)
+    * IP address request origin
+    * Country request origin (geo-match)
+    * Values in request header(s)
+    * String in request (match or regexp)
+    * Length of request
+    * SQL presence (SQL injection)
+    * Script presence (XSS)

 ### AWS Shield:
   * DDOS protection service that safeguards application running on AWS (layer 3/4)
   * Free for all AWS customers
   * AWS Shield Advanced costs $, but more sophisticated services concerning: ELB, EC2, CloudFront, Global Accelerator, Route 53

+### AWS Firewall Manager:
+  * A service to manage rules in all accounts of an AWS organization (firewall related rules)
+  * Common set of security rules:
+    * WAF rules (ALB, API Gateways, CloudFront)
+    * AWS Shield Advanced (ALB, CLB, Elastic IP, CloudFront)
+    * SGs for EC2 and ENI resources in VPC
+    * Amazon Network Firewall (VPC Level)
+    * Amazon Route 53 Resolver DNS Firewall
+    * Policies are created at the region level
+  * Rules are applied to new resources as they are created (good for compliance) across all and future accounts in Organization

+### AWS Network Firewall:
+  * Protect your entire Amazon VPC with a firewall from *layer 3 to layer 7 protection*
+  * Traffic filtering: Allow, drop, alert to rule matches
+  * Can be centrally managed cross-account/VPC by AWS Firewall Manager
+  * Can inspect:
+    * To/From traffic
+    * Outbound to/Inbound from the internet
+    * VPC to VPC traffic
+    * To, From Direct Connect and Site to Site VPN
+  * Internally, AWS Network Firewall uses the AWS Gateway Load Balancer
+  * Supports 1000s of rules
+  * IP and port blocking
+  * Protocol (eg: block SMB outbound traffic)
+  * Stateful domain list rule groups (eg: allow outbound traffic to *.mysite.com or 3rd party software repository)
+  * Regex pattern matching
+  * Active flow inspection to protect against network threats with Intrusion prevention capabilities
+  * Sends logs of rule matches to S3, Cloudwatch logs, Kinesis Data Firehose

+### WAF vs Firewall Manager vs Shield:
+  * All used together for comprehensive protection
+  * Define your Web ACL rules in WAF
+  * For granular protection of your resources, WAF alone is the correct choice
+  * If you want to use AWS WAF across accounts, accelerate WAF configuration, automate the protection of new resources, use Firewall Manager with AWS WAF
+  * Shield Advanced adds additional features on top of AWS WAF such as dedicated support from the Shield Response Team (SRT) and advanced reporting
+  * If prone to frequent DDOS=>Shield Advanced

 ### Security Groups (SGs):
   * Stateful connection, allowing inbound traffic to the necessary ports, thus enabling the connection